Cloud-Optimized Geospatial Formats Overview

 Cloud-Optimized GeoTIFF (COG) Raster OGC standard for comment

-Zarr, Kerchunk Multi-dimensional raster ESDIS and OGC standards in development
+Zarr, Kerchunk, Icechunk Multi-dimensional raster ESDIS and OGC standards in development

 Cloud-Optimized Point Cloud (COPC), Entwine Point Tiles (EPT) Point Clouds* no known ESDIS or OGC standard